dddrop/oh-my-dockers/docs/MANUAL.md

 2. Parses `docker-compose.yml` to extract ports and container names
 3. Checks for port conflicts with other registered projects
 4. Creates Docker networks if they don't exist
+5. **Automatically starts Caddy** if not running
-5. Generates Caddy reverse proxy configuration
+6. Generates Caddy reverse proxy configuration
-6. Registers project in global registry
+7. Registers project in global registry

-**Important**: This does NOT start containers.
+**Important**: This does NOT start your project containers.
 Run `docker compose up -d` separately.

 **Example Output:**